University Village Thousand Oaks resident Larry Thrasher shares a part of his hidden woodshop inside his apartment (Courtesy KCLU)

 “I’ve always liked making toys,” he told The Thousand Oaks Acorn.

-Prior to moving into the senior living community, this retired engineer had a large woodshop.
+Prior to moving into the senior living community in Thousand Oaks, this retired engineer had a large woodshop.
 While moving to the community required downsizing the woodshop, it also reinforced his love for the hobby, and the pandemic elevated his desire to continue pursuing his woodworking passion.

 “When I looked for the equipment online, I checked to make sure everything was the right dimensions to fit the space I have,” he said.